SOCIOECONOMIC TRANSITION OF JT GREEK REGIONS

-Promoter – Financial IntermediaryREGION OF CRETE,REGION OF NORTH AEGEAN,REGION OF PELOPONNESE,REGION OF SOUTH AEGEAN,REGION OF WESTERN MACEDONIA
+Promoteur – Intermédiaire FinancierREGION OF CRETE,REGION OF NORTH AEGEAN,REGION OF PELOPONNESE,REGION OF SOUTH AEGEAN,REGION OF WESTERN MACEDONIA

 Description